-With the authorization of our board of directors, we continued to declare distributions in the amount of \$0.00138082 per share, per day through March 31, 2013, which represented an annual distribution rate of 6.6%, based on our estimated share value of \$7.61, determined on November 29, 2012 (assuming the distribution rates were maintained for a twelve-month period).
+With the authorization of our board of directors, we declared distributions in the amount of \$0.00138082 per share, per day through March 31, 2013, which represented an annual distribution rate of 6.6%, based on our estimated per share NAV of \$7.61, determined on November 29, 2012 (assuming the distribution rates were maintained for a twelve-month period).
 As a result of the estimated per share NAV determined on November 29, 2012, participants in our dividend reinvestment plan acquired shares at \$7.61 per share beginning with distributions declared for the fourth quarter of 2012.

-With respect to the \$0.00138082 per share, per day distributions declared for July 2011 through March 2013, \$0.00041425 of the per share, per day distributions were designated by us as special distributions which represent a return of a portion of the stockholders' invested capital and, as such, reduced their remaining investment in us.
+With respect to the \$0.00138082 per share, per day distributions declared for the periods ended March 31, 2012 through March 31, 2013, presented below, \$0.00041425 of the per share, per day distributions were designated by us as special distributions which represent a return of a portion of the stockholders' invested capital and, as such, reduced their remaining investment in us.
 The special distributions were funded with a portion of the proceeds from sales of investment property.

-On March 25, 2013, we declared a distribution of \$197.1 million, resulting in a distribution to stockholders of \$0.80 per share that was paid on April 30, 2013 to all stockholders of record as of April 2, 2013.
+On March 25, 2013, we declared a distribution of \$198.0 million, resulting in a distribution to stockholders of \$0.80 per share that was paid during the three months ended June 30, 2013 to all stockholders of record as of April 2, 2013.
 This distribution was designated by us as a special distribution, which was a return of a portion of the stockholders' invested capital and, as such, reduced their remaining investment in us.
+The special distribution represents a portion of the proceeds from the sale of Williams Tower and other strategic asset sales.
 The special distribution was not subject to reinvestment pursuant to our dividend reinvestment plan and was paid in cash.
 See "Executive Summary" above for the impact of these special distributions on our estimated per share NAV.

-Lastly, with the authorization of our board of directors, we have declared distributions for the months of April and May 2013.
-These distributions will be calculated based on stockholders of record each day during the months of April and May 2013 in an amount equal to \$0.00073973 per share, per day and will be paid in July 2013 in cash or reinvested in stock for those participating in our dividend reinvestment plan.
+Lastly, with the authorization of our board of directors, we have declared distributions for April 2013 through August 2013.
+These distributions will be calculated based on stockholders of record each day during this period in an amount equal to \$0.00073973 per share, per day and will be paid on the first day of the month following the fiscal quarter to which they relate in cash, or reinvested in stock for those participating in our dividend reinvestment plan.
 This rate per share, per day, reflects a reduction from the \$0.00138082 per share, per day rate that was declared between July 1, 2010 and March 31, 2013.
 This rate per share, per day represents an annual distribution rate of 4.0%, based on our new estimated per share NAV of \$6.75, assuming such distribution rate is maintained for a twelve-month period.